Leading A Short-Term Program Abroad

 - Contact, as appropriate, local medical emergency officials, law enforcement officers, the US Embassy or Consulate, on-site health and/or counseling provider to begin local action necessary to handle and resolve the situation.

-Immediate Responsibilities of USI Office of Security
+Immediate Responsibilities of USI Office of Public Safety

 Upon receiving a call from on-site faculty director concerning a serious injury, death or other emergency, the Office of Security will: